marymar/vue-harry-potter-quiz-workshop/workshop-steps/step2.md

 }
 ```

 This above is the easiest way to do that.
 It will map your component Quiz to the component element `<Quiz />`.
-But is also possible to register the component with more settings instead. e.g. with a custom name for the component:
+But is also possible to register the component with more settings.
+E.g. With a custom name for the component:

 ```javascript
 components: {